Blood Sweat & Tears

 No Discount ShowVouchers, promotional certificates, donated gift certificates, student/military discounts, senior discounts, children under 12 free discounts and 2 for 1 cards are not applicable for this show. *Exchange Vouchers are accepted for all shows

 Dimitriou's Jazz Alley welcomes Blood Sweat & Tears for four nights and six shows.
-Sam Ryan (Vocals), Brad Mason (MD & Trumpet), Bryan Davis (Trumpet), Anibal Rojas (Sax), Ozzie Melendez (Trombone), Adam Klipple (Keys), Ric Fierabracci (Bas and Dylan Elise (Drums) Show times Thursday and Sunday at 7:30pm.
-Show times Friday and Saturday at 7:30pm and 9:30pm.
+Sam Ryan (Vocals), Brad Mason (MD & Trumpet), Bryan Davis (Trumpet), Anibal Rojas (Sax), Ozzie Melendez (Trombone), Adam Klipple (Keys), Ric Fierabracci (Bass) and Dylan Elise (Drums) Showtimes Thursday - Sunday at 7:30pm with a second set Friday & Saturday at 9:30pm.
 Doors open at 6:00pm Thursday and 5:30pm Friday - Sunday.

 artist info